sealeo-org/mail-openldap/README.md

 ```

 # Usage
-Scripts are available in the container to add a new domain, email address or alias
+Scripts are available in the container to add a new domain, email address or alias.

 ## Add domain
 ```bash